Dev-onion73/Kardo/README.md

 # Kardo
 A unified multi-tenant membership management system where users access multiple businesses with a single physical or digital card.
 Supports tiered memberships, reward points, transactions, and cross-business access.
 Scalable design for merchants, simple unified experience for customers.

-Absolutely!
-You can add an **image of your database schema** to the README using Markdown syntax.
-Here’s how I would modify your README to include an optional schema image section:

----

-## Overview

 This project implements a **multi-role loyalty card management system** using **Flask** and **SQLite**, providing a central platform to manage universal loyalty cards, merchants, and user transactions.
 The system supports **three types of logins**:

 1. **Users** – Cardholders who can view their transaction history and points balances. *(Dashboard / features: To Do)*